Ahmed-Ishiba/WRO2025-pythons-team/README.md

 - Motor operation and direction control
 - Servo steering response
 - Camera functionality and data transmission

+## Reproduce Our Robot:
+1. First start with the main body of robot (after buying components of course)
+2. Fabricate the pcb since this is the body or if you want to wire everything and don't need a pcb just download our solidworks files and cnc cut it
+3. assemble the robot by connecting everything to the pcb like labeled in our fusion360 file or connect using jumper wires
+4. setup the raspberry pi and enable i2c and uart
+5. clone this repo on raspberry pi
+6. test the system using the files in the [Software testing directory](/Software/System%20Testing/)
+7. After making sure every component in the system is running normally, run the main code
+8. Now you have a working WRO Future engineers self-driving car!

 ## Future improvements:
 In the future if we participate again and for other teams looking at this repo here are some improvements I wished to implement: